Cruise passenger falls off balcony, dies after ship leaves Florida

 MIAMI (WFLA) — A passenger died on a cruise ship departing Miami Sunday after falling off a balcony, according to reports.

-Insider reported the incident happened shortly after Virgin Voyages’ Valiant Lady left Miami to go to Roatan, Honduras, Sunday — according to a statement from a spokesperson.
+The incident happened shortly after Virgin Voyages’ Valiant Lady left Miami en route to Roatan, Honduras on Sunday, a spokesperson told Insider.

-The statement said the passenger fell off their balcony and landed on another person on the lower deck.
+In a statement, the company spokesperson said the passenger fell from their balcony and landed on another person on the lower deck.

-Virgin Voyages said the first passenger died of their injuries but the second one was not seriously hurt.
+According to Virgin Voyages, the first passenger died of their injuries but the second one was not seriously hurt.

 The ship returned to Miami Monday after the deadly incident but resumed its voyage, according to NBC News.